daizeng1984/dotfiles/README.md

 # Configuration
-This configuration is my personal laptop/desktop setup repo originally inspired from: http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/ and now it grows into a bootstrap setup for my working environments (mainly linux/mac).
+This configuration is my personal laptop/desktop setup repo originally inspired from: http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/ and now it grows into a bootstrap setup for my working environments (mainly linux/mac) and this bootstrap unlike [Laptop](https://github.com/thoughtbot/laptop), it heavily relies on [conda](https://daizeng1984.github.io/jekyll/update/2018/11/18/conda-everything.html).

 # Before
-Basic development tools like git, wget, curl, bzip2 as [here](TODO).
-However, unless given a minimum OS installation, that shouldn't worry us too much since most normal OS setup should already have them all.
-In MacOS, beside `xcode-select --install` we need to install wget from `brew`.
+Basic development tools like git, wget, curl, bzip2 e.g. `yum group install "Development Tools"`.
+However, unless given a minimum OS installation, that shouldn't worry us too much since most normal OS setup should already have them all so you basically don't need to do anything.
+However in MacOS, you need to make sure git, wget is installed.
+If not you need to install from `brew`.

 # Get Started
 Simply do: `cd && git clone https://github.com/daizeng1984/dotfiles.git .dotfiles && cd .dotfiles && bash ./createSymlink.sh && source ~/.bashrc && source ./installConda.sh`

-In Windows (Cygwin/Babun) or some other non-*nix environments that have no symlink, you could do:
-`cd && git clone https://github.com/daizeng1984/dotfiles.git .dotfiles && cd .dotfiles && ./createSymlink.sh nosymlink`
-But currently these troubling OS only has minimum support.
+Note: currently troubling OS like Windows (Cygwin/MingW) only has minimum support from these script and a lot of error messages are expected.

 # After